Badminton Shuttlecock Flight CFD Simulation, Training

 Badminton Shuttlecock Flight CFD Simulation, ANSYS Fluent Training

 The study of the motion of objects in air or other fluids has always been of interest.
-Due to science’s progress in simulation of such phenomena, engineers have ever tried to do the best possible design in this field.
+Due to science’s progress in the simulation of such phenomena, engineers have ever tried to do the best possible design in this field.
 Many of the changes in the appearance of such objects that move in the fluid have been due to this issue.
 There are many examples in this field that have caused significant changes.
 The fuselage of aircraft, the type of fins, and their appearance, the shape of the fuselage of cars, the fuselage of ships and submarines, etc., are a few examples of regard.

 The importance of this issue is that even the appearance of far fewer virtual objects has been affected.
 Changes in the formation of the body of the golf ball are one of these cases.
 The ball used in badminton is no exception and has undergone many changes resulting from such studies.